PelleLille/hsl-docs/functions.rst

     Return a new :data:`FFIValue` of ``pointer`` type pointing the same memory with an offset.

-    :param FFIValue pointer: a FFI value of pointer type
+    :param FFIValue pointer: an FFI value of pointer type
     :param number offset: the offset in bytes
-    :return: A FFIValue of pointer type
+    :return: An FFIValue of pointer type
     :rtype: :data:`FFIValue`

     .. note::